-Child development progresses through numerous stages from an infant’s first days until the child reaches adulthood.
-Development in early childhood encompasses a growing awareness of the world around them and of their own movements.
-As the child grows and develops, the physical, emotional, and social aspects to development are refined.
+Child development progresses through many stages.
+Development in early childhood encompasses a growing awareness of the world.
+Furthermore, children explore their movements within that world.
+As the child grows and develops, refinement of the physical, emotional, and social aspects of development also occurs.

 While younger children develop in various ways and through a highly-complex range of factors and stimuli, “play” is critical.
 A closer look at the various stages of play can help you to provide a stimulating environment that is well-suited for your child’s age and abilities.

 When Jean Piaget introduced his Theory of Play, he described four levels or types of play based on developmental stages.
 Subsequently, Piaget changed the perspective on child development.
 His theories were based solely on his observations of his children and opened the door for a deeper and more substantiated understanding of child development.

 Today, a sociologist named Mildred Parten defines the stages of play including:

 This is the first stage of play and is almost exclusively limited to newborns and babies.
 Babies engaged in unoccupied play appear to parents and teachers as being stationary and unengaged.
 They may also move randomly.
 This stage enables young children to develop motor skills and to learn about their environment.

 Solitary or independent play is common in children between the ages of 2 and 3 years old, but even much older children enjoy playing alone at times.
 With this type of play, children learn how to entertain themselves at an appropriate physical and cognitive developmental level

 Solitary activities often transition to onlooker play, which is when a child notices other children playing individually or in groups nearby.
 This stage of development often spans between 30 months and 42 months of age, but it is normal to occur outside of these ranges as well.
 In some cases, children will communicate with others who they are watching, but they will not join in.

 Types of Play